escapegameibk/host/README.md

 https://s3.amazonaws.com/json-c_releases/releases/index.html

-Extract the downloaded tarball, go into the directory, execute the command 'autogen', then run './configure --prefix=/usr --enable-threading', 'make', 'make check' and 'sudo make install'.
+Extract the downloaded tarball, go into the directory, it may be nescessary to execute the command
+'autogen', then run './configure --prefix=/usr --enable-threading', 'make', 'make check' and 'sudo make install'.
 This should install the nescessary librarys and headers in the rght directories, and should allow the linker to